Tables of subspace codes: Structure of the website

-The view \texttt{short} is the default and displays only the best instances for the same constraint but with different parameters.
+The view \texttt{all} shows all implemented constraints and the corresponding upper bounds.
+Some constraints involve a parameter.
+To this end, the view \texttt{short}, which is the default, displays only the best instances for the same constraint (by optimizing the parameter(s)).
 The third view, \texttt{dominance}, performs like \texttt{short} but incorporates an additional filtering due to known relationships between constraints.
 Hence, if a constraint is always worse than another constraint that is present, it is omitted.

 Currently \texttt{dominance} respects for the parameters of this database the following relations between upper bounds:\\ \texttt{sphere\_packing} $\le$ \texttt{all\_subs}\\ \texttt{anticode} $\le$ \texttt{sphere\_packing}\\ \texttt{anticode} $\le$ \texttt{singleton}\\ \texttt{johnson\_1} $\le$ \texttt{johnson\_2}\\ \texttt{johnson\_1} $\le$ \texttt{anticode}\\ \texttt{johnson\_1} $\le$ \texttt{ilp\_1}\\ \texttt{ilp\_1} $\le$ \texttt{ilp\_2}\\ \texttt{ilp\_4} $\le$ \texttt{ilp\_3}\\ \texttt{johnson\_2} $\le$ \texttt{ilp\_4}\\ \texttt{Ahlswede\_Aydinian} $\le$ \texttt{johnson\_1}\\ \texttt{Ahlswede\_Aydinian} $\le$ \texttt{johnson\_2}\\